Probes show Russia staged Skripal attack from London

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The award-winning website Bellingcat said late Friday that its joint analysis with the BBC helps establish the command structure Moscow´s GRU network of foreign agents used to poison former Russian spy Sergei Skripal and conduct other attacks.
+The award-winning website Bellingcat said late on Friday that its joint analysis with the BBC helps establish the command structure Moscow’s GRU network of foreign agents used to poison former Russian spy Sergei Skripal and conduct other attacks.

 The findings "shed light on the likely chain of command for this (and other) GRU overseas operations, with one coordinating senior officer communicating with headquarters in Moscow while the team on the ground receive limited to no new instructions," the Bellingcat report said.